snowdj/en-1/_posts/2012-03-19-sentiment-analysi-with-python.markdown

 This is my first try to learn sentiment analysis using python.
 You can find the original post by Laurent Luce [following this link](http://www.laurentluce.com/posts/twitter-sentiment-analysis-using-python-and-nltk/).

-I am glad to know that nltk could distinguish ‘like’ and ‘not like’.
-I am wondering how R behaves compared it.
-The method below employ the procedure as the figure demonstrates below.
+I am glad to know that, with the aid of naive Bayes, NLTK could distinguish ‘like’ and ‘does not like’ into 'positive' and 'negative' respectively.
+I am wondering how R behaves compared with it.
+The method below employed the procedures depicted in the following figure.

 ![original author: Laurent Luce](http://weblab.com.cityu.edu.hk/blog/chengjun/files/2012/03/overview-of-sentiment-analysis-using-nltk.png)